AdaCore/spark2014/docs/lrm/source/packages.rst

 1. The visible state of a package P consists of:

-   * any variables, or *constants with variable inputs*, declared immediately within the visible part of package P; and
+   * any variables, stand-alone constants of access-to-variable type, or *constants with variable inputs*, declared immediately within the visible part of package P; and

    * the state abstractions declared by the Abstract_State aspect specification (if any) of package P; and